mongodb/django-mongodb-backend/docs/source/ref/models/fields.rst

             class Book(models.Model):
                 author = EmbeddedModelField(Author)

-    See :doc:`/topics/embedded-models` for more details and examples.
+    See :ref:`the embedded model topic guide <embedded-model-field-example>` for more details and examples.

 .. admonition:: Migrations support is limited